Military Bases & Wildlife Share a Common Threat: Climate Change

 But there’s good news!

-Today, the House Foreign Affairs committee is holding a hearing on the impact of climate change on national security.
-Taking climate action and innovating wildlife-friendly ways to increase resilience to climate change—like natural infrastructure—are essential for preserving our wildlife and servicemembers.
+Today, the House Select Committee on Intelligence is holding a hearing on the impact of climate change on national security.
+Taking climate action and innovating wildlife-friendly ways to increase resilience to climate change—like natural infrastructure—are essential for preserving our wildlife and protecting servicemembers.
 Hearings provide opportunities for lawmakers to get expert input on issues, and to receive testimony that provides the basis for legislation.